Daniel Szasz Violin, Concertmaster

 Active as a concert soloist, chamber musician, and recitalist, Daniel Szasz has been the concertmaster of the Alabama Symphony Orchestra since 1997.
 A versatile musician, interested in performing both standard and less familiar repertoire, Mr. Szasz has been consistently praised for his "expressive, rich and warm sound" as well as for his "strong, confident, and assertive playing."
 His performances have been described as "breathtaking" and "exquisite" and have generated great enthusiasm among his audiences and in the press.

 Born in Romania, in the Transylvanian city of Sibiu, Mr. Szasz began playing the violin at age six under the supervision of his father, a former principal trumpet player with the Sibiu State Philharmonic Orchestra.
-At the age of eight he played his first solo recital, and at thirteen he made his solo debut with a professional orchestra.
+At the age of eight he played his first solo recital, and at thirteen he performed his first concerto with a professional orchestra.
 His teachers in Romania included Mihai Wunderlich, Victoria Nicolae, and his mentor, violinist Andras Agoston.
 While a student at the Gheorghe Dima Music Academy in Cluj, at only nineteen, Mr. Szasz landed a position with one of the top orchestras in Romania, the Cluj State Philharmonic Orchestra, with which he toured Europe extensively, recorded, and performed as a soloist on many occasions.
 Following studies with Alberto Lysy at the prestigious International Menuhin Music Academy in Gstaad, Switzerland, Szasz moved to the U.S. and continued his violin studies with Vasile Beluska, Yair Kless, Gerald Jarvis, and Patrick Rafferty.
 He also studied chamber music with members of the Franz Schubert Quartet, Audubon Quartet, and Fine Arts Quartet.

-Mr. Szasz's 2011 summer performances included solo engagements with the Cluj State Philharmonic and the Sibiu State Philharmonic in Romania, the Lake Placid Sinfonietta in Lake Placid, New York, as well as chamber music performances in Romania, Moldova, and the U.S. with the newly formed Arrhythmia Quartet and renowned bandoneon player and Latin Grammy award-winner Raul Jaurena.
-Upcoming appearances include solo and chamber music concerts in Europe, as well as performances with the Alabama Symphony Orchestra in the Masterworks and Concertmaster & Friends series, as well as chamber music performances in Europe and the U.S.
+Mr. Szasz's 2013-2014 performances include solo engagements with the Cluj State Philharmonic Orchestra and the Sibiu State Philharmonic Orchestra in Romania, the Lake Placid Sinfonietta in Lake Placid, New York, the Brevard Symphony in Melbourne, Florida, the Alabama Symphony Orchestra in Masterworks and Concertmaster & Friends series, as well as chamber music performances in Europe and the U.S.